PrabalAryal/stationary_websit_with_django/README.md

+# Stationary Items Selling Website

-a example project on a Stationary Items selling website.
-User can select wide variety of stationary items,sell items and buy new items etc.
+This is an example project on a Stationary Items selling website.
+Users can select from a wide variety of stationary items, sell items, and buy new items, etc.

-code stack:python(django),database used : mongo dB
+The tech stack used for this project includes Python (Django) and MongoDB for the database.

+## Project Status

-update: work has been completed for now, the item selling section is left untouched as i donot posses any stocks or items which can be displayed
+As of now, the work on this project has been completed.
+The item selling section is left untouched as I do not possess any stocks or items which can be displayed.
+This project is concluded for now and may be revisited in the future for further enhancements or functionality additions.